AubinMahe/dcrud/README.md

 *Interface and utility classes needed to use DCRUD*

 - `RepositoryFactoryBuilder` offers a single method to obtain a `IRepositoryFactory` instance for a particular ring or cloud, identified by its multicast address.
-- `IRepositoryFactory` offers a single method to obtain a `IRepository` instance which act as an items cache.
-Items may be of different classes.
-It's an applicative decision to use one or several repositories.
+- `IRepositoryFactory` registers data factories, give the `IDispatcher` singleton and offers methods to create and get `IRepository` instances which act as items caches.
 - `IRepository` provides **CRUD** interface plus `select`, `publish`, `refresh` to deal with several classes of `Shareable` item.
 It manages a local cache and tracks local and remote create, update, delete events to synchronize locals and remote caches using `refresh` and `publish` operations. `read` operation is always local.
+It's an applicative decision to use one or several repositories.
+- `IDispatcher` allows application to declare theirs operation in terms of *provide* and *require*.
+Method `handleRequests` allow application to trigger the enqueued operation requests when desired.
 - `Shareable` is an abstract class which owns a GUID (**G**lobal **U**nique **ID**entifier)
 - `SerializerHelper` is an utility static class which provides methods to deal with the network, handling endianness, serialization and deserialization.